 June 6, 2019

-The YDSP research program has unveiled a new logo.
-Our new logo conveys two central concepts: (1) the synergy we have working together, and (2) our focus on reaching out and facilitating healthy youth outcomes.
+The YDSP research program has unveiled new artwork.
+Our artwork conveys two central concepts: (1) the synergy we have working together, and (2) our focus on reaching out and facilitating healthy youth outcomes.
 Thanks for all of your help on this, Tim!

 The Narrowing Gender Gap In Teen Suicide